davidjwp/Docs-Misc/Born2beroot/Born2beroot.md

 ![clock](../Misc/assets/Born2beroot/clock.png)

-now you will partition the disk, separate user data and system data.
+*now you will partition the disk, separate user data and system data.*

-the last guided method of partitioning uses the entire disk and sets up an encrypted LVM, but what is an LVM?
+*the last guided method of partitioning uses the entire disk and sets up an encrypted LVM, but what is an LVM?*

-jump to [LVM](#LVM) to find out
+*jump to [LVM](#LVM) to find out* 🕵‍♂️️

 ![partition_disk](../Misc/assets/Born2beroot/partition_disk.png)